 The country provides an investor friendly climate coupled with well-functioning institutions, rule of the law, and zero tolerance for corruption.
-Rwanda has been cited as one of the fastest reforming countries in World Bank’s Doing Business report and was ranked second in Africa in Doing Business 2017.
+Rwanda has been cited as one of the fastest reforming countries in World Bank’s Doing Business report and was ranked second in Sub-Saharan Africa in Doing Business 2020.
 This was in recognition of radical reforms that the government has implemented in recent years to improve the business environment in the country including the establishment of the Kigali International Financial Centre (KIFC) in 2020, an investment hub which is currently ranked 5th in Sub-Saharan Africa on the Global Financial Centres Index.

-Rwanda is a hub for rapidly integrating East Africa and a member of the EAC with a population of over 150 million people providing a common market and a customs union, where trade is envisaged to flow freely across Uganda, Tanzania, Rwanda, Burundi, and Kenya, with further impact expected if the Democratic Republic of the Congo is admitted to the trading block.
+Rwanda is a hub for rapidly integrating East Africa and a member of the EAC with a population of over 312 million people providing a common market and a customs union, where trade is envisaged to flow freely across Uganda, Tanzania, Rwanda, Burundi, Kenya, Democratic Republic of the Congo (DRC) and South Sudan.
 In addition, Rwanda is a member of the Common Market for Eastern and Southern Africa (COMESA) as well as African Continental Free Trade Area (AfCTFA).
-Rwanda also assumed leadership of the International Organisation of the Francophonie (OIF).
+Rwanda also assumed leadership of the International Organisation of the Francophone (OIF).

-PwC Rwanda is one of the leading professional services firms in Rwanda, with over 70 professionals providing industry-focused assurance, tax, and advisory services.
-We offer Immigration Services to assist investors in Rwanda and multinational corporation assignees to Rwanda to acquire Rwandan work permits and visas.
+PwC Rwanda is one of the leading professional services firms in Rwanda, with over 90 professionals providing industry-focused assurance, tax, and advisory services.
 We have also developed a tailored tax compliance and advisory support service geared towards inbound investors in Rwanda.